robhague/dotfiles/README.md

 The `.emacs` file is self-contained; complex packages are assumed to be handled separately by the packaging system.
 Notable features:

-* The general look is light-on-dark.
-I don't use a theme.
 * Text mode (and derivatives such as markdown-mode) use variable pitch and visual line modes to provide a more word processor like environment for editing text.
 They also enable flyspell by default, with a custom word identification function that skips things that lookLikeCode.
 * The server is started on launch.
 * Meta is the command key, plus Mac-like bindings for M-c, M-v, M-z and M-s.
 You can take my M-x when you pry it from my cold, dead hands.